 Estimated reading time: 11 minutes

 If anyone wants an example of how a wine-producing nation can completely reinvent itself, they should look to Spain.
-Once renowned for Rioja, Sherry, and indeed, little else, Spain now boasts a plethora of fashionable regions and modern wineries, sustained by continuing investment from both local entrepreneurs and global visionaries.
+Once renowned for Rioja, Sherry, and little else, Spain now boasts a plethora of fashionable regions and modern wineries, sustained by continuing investment from local entrepreneurs and global visionaries.
 Moreover, massive investment in regions such as Galicia has spearheaded a revolution in how oenologists approach white wines; Spain is no longer merely the country of study, robust reds.

 Indeed, thirty-five years ago, Spain had little clout and little reputation in the white wine world.
 However, the past 15 years have seen an explosion of interest in Spain’s now varied and exciting white wine styles, with restaurants globally relishing the opportunity to list racy Albarino from Galicia and aromatic, fresh Verdejo from Rueda.
-Hand in hand with this viticultural shakeup has come to a major renaissance in Spanish attitudes to wine tourism.
-Today, modern tasting rooms and luxury accommodation typically underpins any visit to a leading Spanish region.
+Hand in hand with this viticultural shakeup has come a major renaissance in Spanish attitudes to wine tourism.
+Today, modern tasting rooms and luxury accommodations typically underpin any visit to a leading Spanish region.
 In contrast, top Spanish chefs continue to win awards – the legendary El Celler de Can Roca in Girona, Catalonia, has been awarded the lofty title of “Best Restaurant in the World” twice by Restaurant Magazine.